mmowers/valuestreams/README.md

 ## Install package
 1. Follow instructions to install gdx-pandas and its dependencies: https://github.com/NREL/gdx-pandas#install
 1. Install this package from your command line: `pip install git+https://github.com/mmowers/valuestreams.git@master`
+    * If you are doing development, consider using this instead: `pip install -e git+https://github.com/mmowers/valuestreams.git@master#egg=valuestreams`

 ## Use
 1. Import the module in python: `import valuestreams`